MinishLab/minishlab.github.io/_posts/2025-02-10-improvements.md

 We also tried a variety of other pooling strategies, including selecting specific tokens, adding queries, and adding prompts.

-This raises the average score from **45.34** to **45.91**, but has a larger effect on models that don't perform well to begin with.
+This raises the average score from **45.34** to **45.91**, but has a larger effect on models that don't perform well to begin with, such as modernBERT-based models.

 ## 2. SIF weighting

-We replaced the Zipf weighting with a strategy based on the well-known [SIF algorithm](https://openreview.net/pdf?id=SyK00v5xx).
-In short, this algorithm takes a probability distribution over all tokens in the vocabulary, and downweights very frequent tokens, while upweighting very infrequent tokens.
-It uses the following formula:
+Following this, we replaced the Zipf weighting with a strategy based on the well-known [SIF algorithm](https://openreview.net/pdf?id=SyK00v5xx).
+In short, this algorithm creates a probability distribution over all tokens in the vocabulary, and downweights very frequent tokens, while upweighting very infrequent tokens.
+For weighting, it uses the following formula:

 ```python
 sif = alpha / (alpha * proba)